owlbarn/tutorial/book/diffequation/README.md

 Now, pretending we don't know the solution in [@eq:diffequation:example01_solution], and we want to answer the question: what is $y$'s value when $x = 1$ (or any other value)?
 How can we solve it numerically?

 Meet the *Euler Method*, a first-order numerical procedure to solve initial value problems.
+The basic idea is simple: according to [@eq:diffequation:example01], we know the derivative, i.e., the "slope" at any given point on the function curve.
+Besides, we also know the initial value $x_0$ and $y_0$ of this function.
+We can then simply move from the initial point to the target $x$ value in small steps, and at every new point we adjust the direction according to derivative.
-This method proposes to approximate the function $y$ using a sequence of iterative steps:
+Formally, the Euler method proposes to approximate the function $y$ using a sequence of iterative steps:

 $$ y_{n+1} = y_n + \Delta~f(x_n, y_n),$$